-Random matrix theory \cite{Mehta, Edelman} has been successfully for a variety of applications, such as the analysis of financial systems \cite{Potters}.
-The framework deals with the properties of random matrices, under certain distributional assumptions.
+Random matrix theory~\cite{Mehta, Edelman} has been successfully used for a variety of applications, among which the analysis of financial systems~\cite{Potters} is an important highlight.
+The framework deals with various properties of random matrices, under certain distributional assumptions.
 The associated statistical ensembles of matrices are used to compute the expected values (or even the probability distributions) of interesting, matrix dependent quantities.
 These theoretical expectations can be compared to empirical counterparts evaluated on matrices that encode information about the real world systems that are being studied.
-Statistically significant deviations of the empirical quantities are then interpreted as interesting, non trivial structural properties of the respective systems.
-The focus is on the eigenvalue spectrum of the empirical matrix, which can be, for instance, a correlation matrix between the time series recording the price dynamics of stocks \cite{MacMahon} or the activity neurons \cite{Almog}.
+Statistically significant deviations of the empirical quantities are then interpreted as interesting, non-trivial structural properties of the respective systems.
+The focus is on the eigenvalue spectrum of the empirical matrix, which very often consists of correlations between time series associated, for instance, to the dynamics of stocks \cite{MacMahon} or the activity of neurons \cite{Almog}.
 In such cases, the appropriate assumptions of randomness are captured by the the Marchenko-Pastur~\cite{Marchenko} law, which gives a limiting distribution for the spectrum.
-The eigenmodes whose eigenvalues are significantly larger than what is expected based on the Marchenko-Pastur law are interpreted as joint dynamical patterns in terms of which the non-trivial behavior of the system can be understood, while the other are interpreted as the noise components of the system.
-Recently, Ref.~\cite{Patil} extended this approach to similarity matrices constructed from categorical data, where entry of the matrix is a similarity between two time series of discrete symbols.
-For instance, for one of the data sets of Ref.~\cite{Patil}, each sequence of symbols corresponds to an electoral constituency of India, with different symbols associated to different winning parties and successive time steps associated to successive elections.
+The empirical eigenmodes whose eigenvalues are significantly larger than what is expected based on the Marchenko-Pastur law are interpreted as joint dynamical patterns in terms of which the non-trivial behavior of the system can be understood, while the other are interpreted as noise components.
+Recently, Ref.~\cite{Patil} extended this approach to similarity matrices constructed from categorical data, where each entry of the matrix is a similarity between two time series of discrete symbols.
+For instance, for one of the datasets in Ref.~\cite{Patil}, each sequence of symbols corresponds to an electoral constituency of India, with different symbols associated to different winning parties and successive time steps associated to successive elections.